pclalv/crystal-key-item-randomizer/README.md

   - don't forget to reenable the Buena patch
 - modify frontend to enable users to generate multiple seeds without refreshing
-- investigate possible issue loading "Download button on the webpage
 - convert JSON patch files into a more readable, commentable format (yaml probably)
 - investigate seed 177